Matt Wells (American football coach): Oklahoma

+Kansas State

+On January 4, 2024, Wells was hired by Chris Klieman to fill the role of quarterbacks coach and work in tandem with offensive line coach Conor Riley as co-offensive coordinator for the 2024 season, a role vacated when former offensive coordinator Collin Klein left for Texas A&M. Riley departed after the 2024 season, and Wells was promoted to offensive coordinator and play caller.

 Personal life

 Wells, a native of Sallisaw, Oklahoma, has one brother and two sisters.
 His father Jim was a dentist, and his brother Luke was hired as the Utah State co-offensive coordinator/tight end coach in 2013 and followed Matt to Texas Tech in 2019 as the tight ends/inside receivers coach.
 Wells received his bachelor's degree in business marketing from Utah State in 1996, graduating cum laude.
 He and his wife, Jen, have two daughters, Jadyn and Ella, and one son, Wyatt.
 Wells is a Christian.